ngless-toolkit/ngless/docs/contents/Functions.rst

     s = samfile('input.sam')

-This function takes no keyword arguments
+This function takes no keyword arguments.
+BAM files are also supported (determined by the filename), as are ``sam.gz`` files.

 Returns
 ~~~~~~~